 Any of this additional data can be added to the Resource Usage view by right-clicking any value in the Details column (usually says “Work”), and then choosing the data you want to display from the shortcut menu.

-Project 2007: How to Display the Resource Histogram (Part 2 of 2)
+This post is part of the series: Project 2007: How to Display the Resource Histogram

 Use Project 2007 to display the Resource Histogram and other related resource management views.